 Experience Gifts and How to Wrap Them

-- Memberships to museums, parks, theme parks, exhibits, etc.
+- Memberships to museums, the zoo, state parks, theme parks, exhibits, etc.

-- Seasonal passes to waterparks, lift tickets, etc.
+- Seasonal passes to waterparks, lift tickets, kayaking, etc.

 - Classes such as ballet, music, gymnastics, art, ski lessons etc.